 It’s the Pixel Slate’s powerful and redesigned version of ChromeOS that may separate it from the competition.
 Delivering built-in virus protection, automatic instant updates, access to Android apps and Google’s new Titan security chipset layer.

-You’ll likely want a Pixel Slate with a little more power than the base $599 model, plus the prices mentioned above do not include the optional yet impressive looking folio Pixel Slate keyboard cover and pen.
+You’ll likely want a Pixel Slate with a little more power than the base $599 model, plus the prices mentioned above do not include the optional folio Pixel Slate keyboard cover and pen.
 Here’s a little more information on those for buyers.

-The Pixel Slate Keyboard is $199 while the Slate Pen will run you $99 when they arrive later this year.
+The Pixel Slate Keyboard is $199 while the Slate Pen will run you $99.
 Expect a slew of 3rd party keyboards and accessories from popular manufacturers like Brydge, who offers an excellent keyboard that is hopefully more affordable than Google’s.